Home Vancouver Events Calendar DECEMBER Events in Vancouver in 2024 Vancouver’s Winter Solstice Lantern Festival

 About the Festival

 Vancouver’s Winter Solstice Festival is hosted by the Secret Lantern Society which is a not-for-profit, artist-run and community-driven organization.
-Last year, the organization celebrated its annual December event for the 30th time!
+In 2025, the organization celebrates its annual December event for the 32nd time.

 The mission of the society is to “provide opportunities for the public to engage with professional artists, participate in multicultural celebrations … and become involved in their own neighbourhoods and diverse cultural activities through volunteer activities.”